-Any Deputy City Attorney, who is not a Covered DCA within the meaning of Paragraph A above, who has been terminated for any reason, other than a layoff due to lack of work, lack of funds, or reorganization, may, within five business days of his or her termination, request a meeting with the City Attorney or his or her designee, in order to discuss the termination decision.
+Any DCAA represented employee, who is not a Covered DCA within the meaning of Paragraph A above, who has been terminated for any reason, other than a layoff due to lack of work, lack of funds, or reorganization, may, within five business days of their termination, request a meeting with the City Attorney or their designee, in order to discuss the termination decision.
 The meeting will occur within ten business days of receipt of the request.